DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-11-01-hide-discontinued-locations.md

 ---
 title: Hide discontinued training locations
-description: Don’t show these locations to avoid confusion.
+description: Do not show these locations to avoid confusion
 date: 2018-11-01
 screenshots:
   items: